 Note that the relative arrival rates only depend on the physical structure of the closed queueing network, while they are independent of the states of the Markov process $\left\{ X\left( t\right) :t\geq 0\right\} $.

-To determine the relative arrival rates, we first need to analyze the Markov processes of various parking regions and of the maintenance shop in Subsections 4.2 and 4.3, respectively.
-Then we need to establish the routing matrix in Subsection 4.4, so that we can set up a nonlinear routing matrix equation to determine the relative arrival rates.
+To determine the relative arrival rates, we first analyze the Markov processes of various bases and of the maintenance shop in Subsections 4.2 and 4.3, respectively.
+Then we establish the routing matrix in Subsection 4.4, so that we can set up a nonlinear routing matrix equation to determine the relative arrival rates.